We'll Never Have Paris

-We'll Never Have Paris is a 2014 American romantic comedy directed by Simon Helberg (in his directorial debut) and Jocelyn Towne.
-It stars Helberg, Melanie Lynskey, Zachary Quinto, Maggie Grace, Jason Ritter and Alfred Molina.
-It is based on the real life engagement of star Simon Helberg to his wife, Jocelyn Towne.
+We'll Never Have Paris is a 2014 American romantic comedy film directed by Simon Helberg (in his directorial debut) and Jocelyn Towne.
+It stars Helberg, Melanie Lynskey, Zachary Quinto, Maggie Grace, Jason Ritter, and Alfred Molina.
+It is based on the real-life engagement of Helberg to his wife, Towne.

 The film had its world premiere at SXSW on March 10, 2014, and was released in a limited release and through video on demand on January 23, 2015, by Orion Pictures.

 The title is a reference to the famous line "We'll Always Have Paris" from the film Casablanca (1942).

 Plot

 Quinn (Simon Helberg) and Devon (Melanie Lynskey) have been a couple since high school.
 Quinn works at a flower shop, and Devon teaches at the local university.
 Kelsey (Maggie Grace), Quinn's coworker, tells Quinn she's in love with him.
 Quinn tells Devon he wants to take a step back in the relationship.
 Knowing it's about Kelsey, Devon storms out and goes to her parents' place.

 Quinn goes to Kelsey's.
 They kiss, and she gives him a handjob.
 In the morning, an ashamed Quinn visits Devon at her parents and proposes.
 He ends up confessing what happened with Kelsey.
 Angered, Devon says they need time apart to figure things out.
 She suggests he should be with other women so it wouldn't bother him that he has only slept with her.

 Quinn finds a former schoolmate on Facebook and sleeps with her.
 He realises he wants to be with Devon and quits his job.
 At Devon's parents' place, he finds out she has left for Paris.
 He sends her flowers and shows up at the door.

 In Paris, Devon tells Quinn she is dating Guillaume (Ebon Moss-Bachrach) and doesn't want to be with Quinn anymore.
 Quinn surprises her at her grandparents, but Guillaume is also there.
 After the meal, both Guillaume and Quinn give short recitals.
 In spite of his pingueculitis, Quinn takes out a ring and prepares to propose after his performance.
 Devon enters with Kelsey, who has come to win Quinn back.
 Quinn accidentally steps on Guillaume's heirloom violin, crushing it.
 The two have a slap fight.
 Ashamed, Quinn returns home.

 Devon surprises Quinn at his new workplace.
 He proposes to her in his car.
 After she accepts, he tells her about his one-night stand.
 After a tense talk, and groveling on Quinn's part, Devon takes off the ring and asks Quinn to propose again.